DLR-SC/islandviz-hololens/README.md

 HoloLens port of [IslandViz](https://github.com/DLR-SC/island-viz), a visualization tool for OSGi-based software projects using an island metaphor.
+The [Wiki](https://github.com/DLR-SC/islandviz-hololens/wiki) includes further information about the project.
+Instructions on how to synchronize the application across multiple HoloLenses or set it up for remote speech input processing can also be found in the Wiki.

 <h2>Project Setup</h2>